summary

 AI Summary

-This bill addresses beach restoration and coastal resilience in Hawaii by expanding the legal definition of "beach restoration" and appropriating funds for two specific pilot projects on Maui.
-The bill broadens the definition of beach restoration to include maintaining and improving beaches and dune systems through sand and native vegetation management, placing sand on eroded beaches from approved sources, and removing abandoned materials that pose risks to public health and coastal ecosystems.
-Recognizing the significant threat of sea level rise, which could reach 3.9 to 5.9 feet by 2100, the bill aims to preserve beaches as a public trust resource and provide natural resilience against coastal flooding.
-The legislation includes two specific pilot projects: a beach restoration project in Kahana Bay and a sand restoration and dune replenishment project at Hanakaoo Park.
-For both projects, the funding will be split equally among the State of Hawaii (25%), Maui County (25%), and local residents or property owners (50%).
-The bill emphasizes the importance of preserving Hawaii's coastal environments, supporting cultural practices, and implementing nature-based solutions to climate change impacts, with a specific focus on maintaining beaches and dune systems as critical infrastructure and ecological resources.
+This bill addresses beach restoration and coastal resilience in Hawaii by expanding the legal definition of "beach restoration" and appropriating funds for two specific pilot projects on the island of Maui.
+The bill broadens the previous definition of beach restoration to include three key activities: maintaining and improving beaches and dune systems through native vegetation management, placing sand on eroded beaches from approved sources, and removing abandoned materials that could harm public health and coastal ecosystems.
+Recognizing the serious threat of sea level rise, as highlighted by the Intergovernmental Panel on Climate Change and Hawaii's climate change commission, the bill aims to preserve beaches as a public trust resource.
+It establishes two pilot projects: one in Kahana Bay and another at Hanakaoo Beach Park, with funding to be shared equally between the state government (25%), Maui County (25%), and local residents (50%).
+Both projects are specifically prohibited from constructing t-groins and will be administered by the Department of Land and Natural Resources.
+The bill is part of a broader strategy to build coastal resilience, protect natural resources, and adapt to the anticipated 3.9 to 5.9 feet of sea level rise projected for Hawaii by 2100.

 Committee Categories